openstack/kolla-ansible/doc/source/index.rst

 refer to the `Kolla image documentation
 <https://docs.openstack.org/kolla/latest/>`_.

-`Kayobe <https://kayobe.readthedocs.io>`__ is a related unofficial project that uses Kolla Ansible and Bifrost to deploy an OpenStack control plane to bare metal.
+`Kayobe <https://docs.openstack.org/kayobe/latest/>`_ is a subproject of Kolla that uses Kolla Ansible and Bifrost to deploy an OpenStack control plane to bare metal.

 Site Notes
 ==========